quangler/notes/Year 2/Sem 2/NETW2300 - Network Analysis/4 TCP-IP Transport Layer Protocols Part 1.md

 		- host 1's starting seq number
 		- source and destination port numbers
 		- the MSS that can fit into each segment
-MSS - maximum segment size
+MSS - maximum segment size - usually around 1460
 MSS = total length - IP header (20 bytes) - TCP header (20 bytes)

 2. **SYN-ACK** - host 2 responds with its own starting sequence number (**SYN bit = 1**) and an indication of MSS, as well as the destination and source port number.